 How can Cloudanix help you?

-At Cloudanix, we have several recipes that can help you lower your AWS bill.
+At Cloudanix, we have several recipes that can help you lower your AWS bills.
 We can also make you aware of an anomaly in real-time in your AWS bill.
-Sign up for a free trial and we can help your company save money on your AWS bill.
+Sign up for a free trial and we can help your company save money on your AWS bills.

 - A Big List of Mistakes AWS Cloud Users Have Done and Spent Millions.

 - AWS Events and Changes You Should Track For Your AWS Account Security and Operational Excellence.